Training and Resources

 The following classes are open to current CASA volunteers and trainees only.
 RSVP for Continuing Education classes here if you plan to attend.
 Remember that active CASAs are required to obtain 12 hours in continuing education each year.

-Working with Hoarding Behaviors of Youth in Foster Care
+Communicating with the Biological Families of Children in Foster Care

 Knowing Who You Are